algolia/instantsearch-labs/voice-search-widget/InstantSearch.js/README.md

 ## Contributing

-To contribute to the project, clone this repository, add your credentials to the congif file (based on the credentials-example) and then run:
+To contribute to the project, clone this repository, add your credentials to the config file (based on the [credentials example](config/gcp-credentials-example.json)) and then run:

 ```sh
 npm install